 The middle button, which looks like the Aura air purifier, goes to the main control panel.

 If you access this button for the first time, you will see the Heidy Assistant, which asks you to fill in certain information so that the air purifier can be customized to your needs.
 If you are not comfortable sharing this type of information, press the “x” in the top right corner to close the Heidy window.

 Once you’ve completed all the initial steps, you’re in total control of your Aura Air air purifier.
 At the top of the screen, you can see a graph showing the current indoor and outdoor air quality.
 Below are a few different sections that you can swipe between to see all the information you might need, such as air quality, temperature, the number of individual particles in the air, and recommendations based on air quality and preset items via the Heidy Assistant.

 Clicking on the lightning button located in the top right corner opens a window to control the device’s operating mode and the setting to turn the device night mode on and off at a specific time.

 Pressing the chart button in the top right corner opens a window with a detailed overview of the air quality, which can be filtered by the hour or day.

 In the top right corner, the last button in the row opens the basic settings for Aura Air.
 Here you can find options to turn notifications on or off, the ability to reset the filter, and other options.

-Another exciting but, in my opinion, an incomplete option is the suggestions the app gives according to air quality.
+Another exciting but, in my opinion, incomplete option is the suggestions the app gives according to air quality.
 I like this idea very much, and you can get excellent advice, but the problem is that it is dominated by incomplete and not-so-good advice.
 I hope the developers will work on this and add and adopt many new and helpful tips.
 This information sometimes appears in notices.